jmmastey/slack_message/README.md

   to look it up as an email address.
 * A few little hacks on the block syntax, such as adding a `blank_line` (which doesn't exist in the API), or leading spaces.
-* Configuration is kept as simple as possible.
-But, as much heavy lifting as possible should occur just once via configuration and not on every call.
+* Configuration is kept simple, with helpers for frequently reused bots.

 Some behaviors that are still planned but not yet added:

 * any interactive elements at all: https://api.slack.com/interactivity/handling
 * multiple recipients: https://api.slack.com/methods/conversations.open
-* more interesting return types for your message
-* richer text formatting (for instance, `ul` is currently a hack)
 * more mrkdwn syntax, like quotes or code blocks
-* more and better organized testing capability
+* more and better organized testing capability (scheduled messages, editing, deleting)
 * posting ephemeral messages: https://api.slack.com/methods/chat.postEphemeral
-* some Rspec test harness for scheduled messages, editing, deleting (probably going to need a test overhaul)

 ### Contributing